Back to All Events

 Real living wage traineeship programmes

-With the support of Calderdale Metropolitan Borough Council’s Culture Grants, New Creatives seeks to address some of the challenges and barriers that exist in the cultural sector by empowering the next generation of visual artists underrepresented by the cultural sector.
+With the support of Calderdale Metropolitan Borough Council’s Culture Grants, New Creatives sought to address some of the challenges and barriers that exist in the cultural sector by empowering the next generation of visual artists underrepresented by the cultural sector.

 Previous